 In rare spare hours, Piers enjoys reading and the company of friends.

-A successful duo partnership with the violinist Tasmin Little continues to result in many recordings for Chandos.
+A successful duo partnership with the violinist Tasmin Little resulted in many recordings for Chandos.